-A \$5 annual minimum fee will be applied to all individuals receiving OPI services who have adjusted income levels at or below federal poverty level.
-The fee is due at the time eligibility for OPI service has been determined and for each 12 month subsequent reassessment.
-This fee does not apply to home-delivered meals.
+A one-time fee of \$25.00 is applied to all individuals receiving OPI authorized services who have adjusted income levels at or below federal poverty level.
+The fee is due at the time eligibility for OPI authorized services has been determined.
+This fee does not apply to homedelivered meals.

-Client fees for services are based on a sliding fee schedule to all eligible individuals whose annual income exceeds the minimum, as established by the State Department of Human Services.
+Fees for authorized services are charged based on a sliding fee schedule to all eligible individuals whose annual gross income exceeds the minimum, as established by the State Department of Human Services.
 The OPI case manager determines the appropriate fee in an initial assessment visit, documenting all monies coming into the client's household, and itemizes the income on the OPI Income/Fee Determination worksheet.
 The client's gross monthly income is determined based on a sum total of the itemized amounts.
 Income that is itemized includes social security, VA benefits, pensions, salaries, interest, dividends and annuities, railroad benefits, rental and sale of property and other income.
 The case manager documents the allowable deductions, which include prescription drugs, over-the-counter medications, supplemental insurance, doctors' co-pays, dental/vision exams, hospital costs, medical equipment/supplies and other medically related deductions.
 The case manager adjusts the monthly income (monthly income minus allowable deductions) and using the adjusted income and the OPI In-Home Service Fee Schedule determines the fee for service.
 The client is asked to sign the OPI Income/Fee Determination Worksheet to acknowledge that he/she understands the OPI fee schedule and to agree to pay the fee per month for services.